narezkumar/mns/README.md

-# mns
+# mark and spencers
-mark and spencers
+assingment

 1. Product page designed and updated